ogtega/aio-nano/README.md

 ## Overview

-This library contains an asynchronous python RPC client for Nano nodes, allowing you to more easily develop on the Nano network with with fully type annnotated methods and responses.
+This library contains an asynchronous python RPC client for Nano nodes, allowing you to more easily develop on the Nano network with fully type annnotated methods and responses.

 ## Installation